NHMDenmark/DanSpecify/Documentation/Technical/Docker Setup.md

 Initial attempts of installing docker on specifyweb01fl has been succesful.

-Specify's docker-compose git repository was cloned to `/root/specify/`
+Specify's [docker-compositions](https://github.com/specify/docker-compositions) git repository was cloned to `/root/specify/`

 Docker is started as root using the following command: